HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: HP2C-DT framework

 A particularly valuable implementation is the phasor representation~\cite{ledwich2021}, which provides a compact representation of oscillatory signals.
 Phasor aggregation represents a periodic signal through a single complex number that encodes amplitude and phase.
 Given a sinusoidal signal with amplitude \( A \), angular frequency \( \omega \), and initial phase \( \phi \),

 its phasor representation is $X = A e^{j\phi}$ or $X = A \angle \phi$.
-This means that a steady-state sinusoidal signal $x(t)$ can be represented by only two parameters, its amplitude $A$ and its angle $\phi$.
+The frequency is omitted from the phasor representation because a nominal base frequency is assumed to be known and constant, as is standard practice in, e.g., power system analysis.
+This means that a steady-state sinusoidal signal $x(t)$ with known frequency can be represented by only two parameters, its amplitude $A$ and its angle $\phi$.
 We implement the \texttt{phasor} aggregation method using a Discrete Fourier Transform (DFT) approach to process the time series windows.
+The expected frequency of the signal needs to be provided beforehand in the function configuration.

 Data aggregation induces information loss, which in turn can be assessed using the Mean Squared Error (MSE), $\varepsilon_{\text{MSE}}$, a standard metric for signal reconstruction fidelity.
 For a sensor producing a single value per measurement, given a rolling window \( X = \{ x_1, x_2, \dots, x_n \} \) of size \( n \), the information loss introduced by an aggregation function is: